titozoe/markdown-cv/index.md

 __Sopra Steria__, Rome ICT/Consulting

 Full stack developer for energy market customers
-- _Terna_: Web application development for the Italian electric power dispatcher, Spring Boot or Node JS Rest BE and Angular FE
+- _Terna_: Design and development of ETL processes and applications for the Italian electricity transmission operator.
+Focused primarily on managing monthly power plant measurements.
+Extensive use of the MongoDB Aggregation Framework and Node.js programs to execute ETL workflows.

 `03/2011 - 10/2022`
 __Almaviva__, Rome ICT/Consulting